Garegin Apresov: Work in China

 At the same time, Apresov advocated for more active representation of the various ethnic groups of Xinjiang in local government bodies.
 According to some estimates, it was Apresov who could have contributed to the introduction of the concept of "Uyghur" as an ethnonym for the indigenous sedentary Turkic-speaking Muslims of southern and eastern Xinjiang, which was in line with the Soviet practice of nation-building.

+Soviet representatives played a key role in the governance of the region.
+Three waves of Soviet emissaries (1931, 1935, and 1936), consisting mainly of Han Chinese living in the USSR, joined the Xinjiang secret police, the People's Anti-Imperialist Association (created by the initiative of Apresov), the Border Affairs Department (which also dealt with intelligence), and other important institutions.
+This allowed the USSR to exercise significant influence over the governance of the province, and Sheng was often forced to appoint Soviet-trained emissaries to high positions.
+This activity was coordinated by G.A.
+Apresov.
+At a meeting in July 1935, Soviet representatives declared their intention to eliminate Sheng if necessary if he no longer met Soviet interests.

 Apresov also actively advocated for the accelerated development of Xinjiang's rich natural resources (especially oil).
 In the summer or early September 1935, while on vacation in the USSR, he discussed this topic with Stalin at his dacha in Sochi.
 On September 4, 1935, Stalin wrote to Molotov and Kaganovich from Sochi to Moscow: “Shouldn’t we ensure that the USSR is represented in Xinjiang only by Apresov, and that our Chekists in Xinjiang refuse to manage and obey Apresov in everything?”.

 On September 10, 1935, Apresov became the Commissioner of the Central Committee of the All-Union Communist Party of Bolsheviks, whose tasks included ensuring that representatives of all departments including the NKVD and NKO pursue a single line; employees of other people's commissariats were prohibited from taking any actions that had or could have political significance for the USSR and the line being pursued in Xinjiang without the prior permission of the Commissioner of the Central Committee.
 Apresov was also given the authority to remove from office and send back to the USSR any Soviet workers in Xinjiang.
 On September 13, 1935, on the proposal of Molotov, Kaganovich, and Voroshilov, approved by Stalin, Apresov was awarded the Order of Lenin (without publication in print).